denudge/KanjiKing-for-Android/doc/README.rst

 * Kanji information: frequency, stroke count, Radical number, Hadamitzky number
 * Hints based on primitives (only available in German)
 * Actively used and maintained
-* Search Kanjis in phrases, by stroke count or radical and see your learning status
+* Search Kanjis in phrases, by reading, stroke count or radical and see your learning status

 Learning order
 --------------